doky/deezer-ogg-preview/README.md

 * Get a deezer track id from [Deezer API](http://developers.deezer.com/api) - you can also use this wrapper for a quick start [Deezer-API-PHP-Wrapper](https://github.com/croustibat/Deezer-API-PHP-Wrapper)

-* Call the function getSample($track_id) (The function calls Deezer API to get the audio preview url and directly convert it into ogg format.
+* Call the function getSample($track_id) or use dzpreview::getPreview($track_id) (The function calls Deezer API to get the audio preview url and directly convert it into ogg format.
 The ogg file will be stored in a stream folder)

-* getSample return the path of the ogg file.
+* getSample or dzpreview::getPreview($track_id) return the path of the ogg file.